ljmerza/snapraid-collector/README.md

 # SnapRAID Metrics Collector

-This script collects various metrics from SnapRAID operations like `sync` and `scrub` and outputs them in a format compatible with Prometheus's textfile collector.
+This script collects various metrics from SnapRAID operations like `sync`, `scrub`, and `smart` and outputs them in a format compatible with Prometheus's textfile collector.

 ## Prerequisites